Enjoy Japanese train history first hand

-Kyoto Railway Museum offers you a wide range of experiences to learn Japan’s railway history.
+The Kyoto Railway Museum offers a wide range of experiences to learn about Japan’s railway history.
 It reopened in 2016 on the premises where the Umekoji Steam Locomotive Museum was originally located.
-Since the theme of the museum is for the visitors to learn their tradition through five exhibitions, there are a lot of entertaining facilities in the site where you can get on an actual steam locomotive, take a photo of the building of the former Nijo station, and more.
-On the other hand, they are planning to develop some more fascinating attractions so that you could enjoy the museum every time you visit.
-There is no airport nor a harbor in Kyoto city.
-The railway became the core transportation among Kyoto's locals.
-So why not add the museum to your list since it is near Kyoto station?
+Since the theme of the museum is for visitors to learn the history of rail in Japan through five exhibitions, there are a lot of entertaining attractions in the museum, such as getting on an actual steam locomotive, taking photos of the former Nijo station building, and more.
+On the other hand, they are planning to develop some more fascinating attractions so you can enjoy the museum every time you visit.
+There are no airports or harbors in Kyoto city, so the railway became the core transportation among Kyoto's locals.
+So how about adding the museum to your itinerary as it’s close to Kyoto station?

-Some Japanese historical trains are exhibited based on the three categories from the first floor to the third floor.
-On the path called promenade in French between the entrance and the square, there is a setting of a train platform where you can walk while looking through the trains exhibited.
-These lines are still active in Japan, but the train models as well their interior of them have been renewed.
-So it is a very good opportunity to get on old style trains.
-As some restaurants and rest area are available on the second floor, please take a break there and then resume going around!
+Some historical Japanese trains are exhibited based on three categories, from the first floor to the third floor.
+On the path called promenade in French, between the entrance and the square, there is the setting of a train platform where you can walk and look through the exhibited trains.
+These lines are still active in Japan, but the train models as well their interiors have been renewed.
+So it is a very good opportunity to ride some old style trains.
+As some restaurants and a rest area are available on the second floor, please take a break there and then resume your visit!

-This is a train viewing spot.
+The sky terrace is a train viewing spot.
 There is an observatory area with some seasonal flowers on a part of the third floor.
-Trains, including JR Kyoto Line and Tokaido Shinkansen (the bullet train), run through beside the museum.
-Enjoy looking at both the model and the actual trains from this floor!
-Rail fans must be satisfied with these sceneries.
+Trains, including JR Kyoto Line and Tokaido Shinkansen (the bullet train), run past the museum.
+Enjoy seeing both the model and the actual trains from this floor!
+Rail fans will definitely be satisfied with this scenery.

-A departure bell of SL is sounded frequently.
-The train actually runs with you!
-A train garage has been still under construction next to the SL stand so that visitors can watch the SL from a pedestrian path in the future.
+The departure bell of the steam locomotive sounds frequently, and the train actually runs with you!
+The train garage was still under construction when we went and will made it so that visitors can watch the steam locomotive from a pedestrian path in the future.

 Former Nijo Station

-It used to be the oldest wooden station platform in Japan.
-Taking a photo of its appearance is really good.
-There is a museum shop inside the building.
-A variety of goods which are related with so many Japanese trains are sold.
-Let’s buy some as souvenirs of Japan!
+The former Nijo station used to be the oldest wooden station platform in Japan.
+Getting a photo of what it looked like is a really good idea.
+There is a museum shop inside the building and a variety of goods related to many Japanese trains are sold.
+Why not get some souvenirs of Japan!

 Kyoto Railway Museum / 京都鉄道博物館